ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 	pair: programming; language
 	pair: Java; source file
 	pair: Java; class file

+.. |video of Notch| raw:: html

+   <a href="https://www.youtube.com/watch?v=BES9EKK4Aw4" target="_blank">video of Notch</a>

+..
+Notch video .. youtube:: BES9EKK4Aw4
+    :width: 500
+    :align: center

+What do Minecraft, Android phones, and Netflix have in common?
+They're all programmed in Java!
+Here is a |video of Notch|, the creator of the popular game Minecraft, programming in Java.
+Many of the apps you use in an Android phone or tablet are also written in Java.
+If you've used App Inventor before, those apps are translated to Java before they are run on a phone or tablet.
+Netflix uses Java for some of its software too.
+Java is used worldwide to create software that we all use.

+..
+Java was invented in 1991 at Sun Microsystems by James Gosling and his team.
+They based the new language on current languages like C and C++, but improved on many of the features.
+For example, Java follows the "Write once, run anywhere" philosophy.
+Java code can be run on almost any computer with any operating system.

 Java is a **programming language**, which means that we can use Java to tell a computer what to do.
-Computers don't actually speak Java so we have to
-**compile** (translate) Java source files (they end in .java) into class files (they end in .class).
+Computers don't actually speak Java so we have to **compile** (translate) Java source files (they end in .java) into class files (they end in .class).
 The source file is something humans can read and edit, and the class file is code that a computer can understand and can run.

-In this book the Java code is actually being sent to a server to compile and run (as long as you have an internet connection) and the output will be shown in the browser, so you won't actually create a source file or class file.

-If you have the Java development environment loaded on your computer you can use the Java command ``javac`` to compile your Java source code at a command line (note: this will not work in Chromebooks).
-You can use ``java ClassName`` to execute the ``main`` method in a Java class.
-In Java all source code must be part of a class (defined inside a class).

 .. figure:: Figures/compile.png
     :width: 300px